Design by Contract for statecharts¶

 Defining contracts in YAML¶

 Contracts can easily be added to the YAML definition of a statechart (see Defining statecharts in YAML) through the use of the contract property.
-Preconditions, postconditions, invariants and sequential conditions are defined as nested items of the contract property.
-The name of these optional contractual conditions is respectively before (for preconditions), after (for postconditions), always (for invariants), and sequentially (for sequential conditions):
+Preconditions, postconditions, and invariants are defined as nested items of the contract property.
+The name of these optional contractual conditions is respectively before (for preconditions), after (for postconditions), and always (for invariants):

 Obviously, more than one condition of each type can be specified: